Switch energy supplier in the UK — beat the July 2026 price cap rise

 Does switching cost money?
 What to expect

-You don’t typically pay a switching fee to move supplier.
-The main potential cost is an exit fee if you’re leaving a fixed tariff early.
-We recommend checking your current plan details before confirming a switch.
+You don’t pay a switching fee to move supplier — it’s free and takes around 5 working days.
+The main potential cost is an exit fee if you’re leaving a fixed tariff early (for example £25/fuel with E.ON Next or EDF; £0 with Octopus).
+Check your current plan before confirming.

 Savings depend on your tariff, not just your bill